 The end of the fiscal year is near, and final payments on your old (July 1, 2014-June 30, 2015 fiscal year) pledge is due by the end of the month.
 Emailed pledge reports were sent on June 9 for all pledges with a balance due.
 If you did not receive your statement or have questions about your pledge status, please contact Susie Schroeder at email@example.com or 521-2644.
 Final pledge payments should be made by June 28, 2015.
 Your timely payment of your pledge balance is important for UUFF’s continuing programs and operations.
 THANK YOU!

 9. Greeter and Coffee Hour Sign-Ups

 What does it mean to be a welcoming community?
 One thing is to greet those who come on Sunday morning with a warm smile, a hardy handshake and a friendly reminder to wear their nametag….

 We would like to have three greeters each Sunday.
 One to be aware of visitors, another to be sure everyone gets an order of service and a third for backup and to direct folks to the sanctuary, RE or bathrooms.

 It takes a village to make warmth and welcoming a reality every Sunday morning and YOU CAN HELP!
-Below is a link to an online sign- up sheet.
+Below is a link to the Greeter Volunteer sign- up sheet.
 Please take a moment to put your name down for one or two Sundays.

 You will receive a reminder a few days before your shift with a list of greeter duties to help orient you.
 Most Sundays will have a lead greeter from the Membership Committee to help make this important task fun and anxiety free!